jprjr/multistreamer/README.md

 Users can connect to Multistreamer with an IRC client, and view their stream's comments and messages.

-The IRC server supports (and only supports) SASL authentication with the 'PLAIN' method.
-This means passwords are sent in the clear, you should place some kind of SSL terminator in front of Multistreamer, like stunnel or haproxy.
+The IRC interface supports logging in with SASL PLAIN authentication, as well as by specifying a server password.
+Both of these methods transmit the password in plain-text, so you should place some kind of SSL terminator in front of Multistreamer, like stunnel or haproxy.

 Once a user has logged into the IRC interface, they'll see a list of rooms